 Starting your own business can feel like a massive step into unchartered waters.
 Whether it’s your first time branching out by yourself or you’re a serial entrepreneur, setting up a new project can often feel terrifying.
 After all, statistics on start up’s success rates are less than optimistic.
 But for those willing to take a chance, the level of reward that your own business can bring you is unrivalled.
 You are your own boss, getting to live out your dream job whilst contributing to the community.
 So, if you are choosing to go into it alone – welcome to the club!

-All businesses in Gibraltar are required to have proof (rental/tenancy agreement) of a registered business address from where they operate.
-This cannot be a residential premises (e.g. your apartment) unless you obtain a premises waiver, which is only given out in special circumstances.
+You may decide that you want your business to have an address from which to call home.
+All businesses in Gibraltar are required to have proof (rental/tenancy agreement) of a trading address from where they operate.
+This cannot be a residential premise (e.g. your apartment) unless you obtain a premises waiver, which is only given out in special circumstances.

-Need a registered business address?
+Need a trading address?
 The WorkLab, Gibraltar’s premier co-working space can help.
-The Start Up Offer is designed with you in mind – for just £75 per month you can use the WorkLab as a registered business address and we’ll have the contract ready in 48 hours.
+The Start-Up Offer is designed with you in mind – for just £75 per month you can use The WorkLab as your trading address in Gibraltar!

-Registered and ready to apply for a business license?
-Individuals intending to apply for a new licence must give a notice of intention which must be published in the Gazette (this can be arranged directly at the OFT) and in a Gibraltar newspaper, at least 7 days before the application is made.
+If you do need a business licence, entities intending to apply for a business licence must give a notice of intention which must be published in the Gazette (this can be arranged directly at the OFT) and in a Gibraltar newspaper, at least 7 days before the application is made.
+Please note that you will need proof of a trading address when applying for your business license!

-You’re now ready to submit an application for a business license.
-This must be made by a director and requires the following:
+As set out in the OFT’s Guidance Notes, any applications submitted for a business license must be made by a director and requires the following:

 - Proof of premises, including a copy of the rental agreement and site plan (Step 1)